Tennis-IOC has acted irresponsibly in Peng case, Sport & Rights Alliance says | Sports-Games

 "The IOC's eagerness to ignore the voice of an Olympian who may be in danger and to support claims of state-sponsored media in China shows the urgent and critical need for an IOC human rights strategy."
 The Sport & Rights Alliance, comprised of non-governmental organisations and trade unions, aims to promote human rights in sport.

+"Safeguarding the well-being of athletes is paramount to the IOC and the Olympic Movement.
+We have agreed to stay in touch, and she agreed to meet in Beijing in January."
+The IOC added that Peng has "asked that her privacy be respected in all aspects".

-The statement came days after Human Rights Watch said the IOC was more interested in keeping the Games on track than it was about athletes' welfare.
+The Human Rights Watch said last week that the IOC was more interested in keeping the Games on track than it was about athletes' welfare.
 Senior IOC member Dick Pound responded on Tuesday, telling Reuters the criticism was "complete nonsense".

 "What seemed to change after that (call) was all of the wannabes that were unable to get in contact with her sort of said 'well the IOC botched it' and 'this was all organised by the Chinese' and so on," Pound said.
 The Beijing Olympics are scheduled to run from Feb.
 4-20.